 The advantages Onsior has over other medications is the following:

-- Only FDA-approved orally ingested NSAID for cats
+- It's the only FDA-approved orally ingested NSAID for cats

-- Many cats require a single tablet to to obtain the full day dosis
+- Many cats require a single tablet to to obtain their full day dosage

-- apidly absorbed, persists at the site of inflammation, and then rapidly cleared from bloodstream
+- Rapidly absorbed, persists at the site of inflammation, and then rapidly clears from the bloodstream

 If you're having trouble administering the medication to your cat, you can try one of the tips we mention in our article tips for giving a cat a pill.
-If none of these work, we recommend going to your vet.
+If none of these work, we recommend asking your veterinarian for their advice.

 Onsior dosage for cats

-The recommended dose is 1 mg per kg of cat weight, but this can range from 1 to 2.4 mg.
-This is why only the vet is empowered to decide on the use of Onsior and prescribe the most appropriate dose based on the characteristics of the cat and the discomfort they are experiencing.
+The recommended dose is 1 mg per kg of your cat's weight, however, this can range from 1 to 2.4 mg.
+This is why only your veterinarian can decide on your cat's treatment and the exact dosage they will need.
+Never self-medicate your cat as this can lead to serious health issues.

 How to administer Onsior for cats

-We can find Onsior for cats in tablets for oral administration and as injections.
+Onsior for cats comes in tablets for oral administration or as injections.
 Your veterinarian will determine which is best for your cat's case.
 They will also give you instructions on how and when to administer Onsior for your cat.

-To administer, we can give it to the cat alone or mixed with a small amount of food.
-The tablets must be given while, do not break them.
-Thankfully, cats tend to accept them well.
+When administering Onsior to your cat, you can give it to them alone or mixed with a small amount of food.
+Do not break the tablets, they must be given whole.
+Thankfully, cats tend to accept the medicine well.

 The treatment can last up to three days.
-On day one, dminister the first Onsior dose approximately 45 minutes before soft-tissue surgery (usually done by veterinarian).dminister the second Onsior dose approximately 24 hours after the first dose.dminister the third Onsior dose approximately 24 hours after the second dose.
+On day one, administer the first Onsior dose approximately 45 minutes before the soft-tissue surgery (usually done by veterinarian).
+Administer the second Onsior dose approximately 24 hours after the first dose.
+And lastly, administer the third Onsior dose approximately 24 hours after the second dose.